irontec/bbs/README.md

 BBS reads a configuration YAML file with the information of the scenarios to execute.
 Check examples directory for some basic UAC->UAS examples.
-You can also specify credentials in another extra confgiration file.
+You can also specify credentials in another extra configuration file.

-BBS supports output in JUnit for reporting in continous intragration engines.
+BBS supports output in JUnit for reporting in continuous integration engines.

 ```
 bbs -c examples/simple.yaml -e credentials.yaml -vvv -k -o results.xml